-Another Christmas gift idea for students that will highlight a love of cooking is a recipe jar.
+Another Christmas gift idea or stocking stuffer for fifth-grade kiddos who like to cook is a recipe jar.
 Layer the dry ingredients for a favorite baked good in a glass jar with a lid and add the printed recipe as the tag.
 You can augment a recipe jar with a small extra gift, like a small wooden spoon or fun cookie cutter tied onto the jar with a ribbon.

 Books are always a great gift, and the right book might even spark a lifelong love of reading in a fifth grader.
 Remember that there's nothing wrong with gifting used books that are in good condition.
-It's important to give age-appropriate books as presents for fifth graders, so if you're unsure, consult a children's librarian or look up lists of fifth grade reading level books.
+It's important to give age-appropriate books as presents for fifth graders, so if you're unsure, consult a children's librarian or look up bestseller lists of fifth-grade reading-level books.

-For sure winners, find lists of books that have won prestigious awards for children’s literature, such as the Newbery Medal, Caldecott Medal, Coretta Scott King Award or the National Book Award for Young People’s Literature.
-Gift cards to book stores are a great alternative.
+For sure winners, find lists of books that have won prestigious awards for children’s literature, such as the Newbery Medal, Caldecott Medal, Coretta Scott King Award or National Book Award for Young People’s Literature.
+Gift cards to bookstores are a great alternative.

 Sometimes, an experience can be so much more memorable as a gift than a material object.
 Entrance tickets or gift cards to fun destinations in their local area allow you to choose experiences as gifts for students.
 Consider local theme parks, arcades, mini golf, go-kart tracks, ice rinks and snow play areas.
 Movie passes are always gladly received as well.